davidsbutcher/GUPPI/README.md

 ## Analysis of tdReports

 A connection is established to the SQLite database in the TD Report using `RSQLite`.
-All protein-level (or isoform) and proteform-level IDs and other relevant data for each ID are extracted.
+All protein- and proteoform-level IDs and other relevant data for each ID are extracted.
 The taxon number is checked against files in the package directory to see if a corresponding UniProt taxon database has already been downloaded.
+The following UniProt databases are included with the package: **Escherichia coli**, **Saccharomyces cerevisiae**, **Chlamydomonas reinhardtii**, **Mycoplasma genitalium**, **Caenorhabditis elegans**, **Homo sapiens**, and **Mus musculus**.

-If not, the UniProt web service is queried for all UniProt accession numbers in the taxon using the package `UniProt.ws`.
+If a database is not available, the UniProt web service is queried for all UniProt accession numbers in the taxon using the package `UniProt.ws`.
 Protein name, organism, organism taxon ID, protein sequence, protein function, subcellular location, and any associated GO IDs are returned.
 Note that some of these values may not be found and come back as empty or NA.
+This process can take a long time, owing to limitations with the UniProt web service.

 The UniProt taxon database is used to add information for all IDs extracted from the tdReport.
 GO terms are obtained for all GO IDs using the `GO.db` package and terms corresponding to subcellular locations are saved in column “GO\_subcellular\_locations”.
-Average and monoisotopic masses are determined from the protein sequence (intact sequence for isoform-level IDs and proteoform sequence for proteoform-level IDs) using the `Peptides` package.

 Minimum Q value from among all hits, average and monoisotopic masses, and data file for lowest Q value hit are obtained for all proteoforms.
 Proteoforms whose Q values are above the FDR cutoff are deleted.
-Proteoforms whose corresponding protein isoform entry is above the FDR cutoff are also deleted, as in the TDViewer software.
+Proteoforms whose corresponding protein entry is above the FDR cutoff are also deleted.

 ## Output